List of named trains in Victoria: North-Eastern region

 The North-Eastern Region of the Victorian Railways' network was defined as all stations on the Down (north) side of Somerton.
-This was primarily the mainline to Albury and Sydney and the secondary route via Shepparton to Tocumwal, and their branches to Alexandra, Bendigo via Heathcote, Bright, Cobram, Colbinabbin, Cudgewa, Echuca via Kyabram, Girgarre, Katamatite, Mansfield, Oaklands, Peechelba East, Picola, Tatong, Wahgunyah, Whitfield (narrow gauge) and Yackandandah.
+This was primarily the mainline to Albury and Sydney and the secondary route via Shepparton to Tocumwal, and their branches to Alexandra, Bendigo via Heathcote, Bright, Cobram, Colbinabbin, Cudgewa, Echuca via Kyabram, Girgarre, Katamatite, Mansfield, Oaklands, Peechelba East, Picola, Tatong, Wahgunyah, Whitfield (narrow-gauge) and Yackandandah.

 Intercapital Daylight

-The Intercapital Daylight ran between Melbourne and Albury from 1955 to 1962, connecting with a standard gauge service of the same name and operated by the New South Wales Government Railways to Sydney.
-After the standard gauge line was extended to Melbourne the train ran the whole length from Melbourne to Sydney.
+The Intercapital Daylight ran between Melbourne and Albury from 1955 to 1962, connecting with a standard-gauge service of the same name operated by the New South Wales Government Railways to Sydney.
+After the standard-gauge line was extended to Melbourne, the train ran the whole length from Melbourne to Sydney.

 School Train

-This name was given to various trains around the state at different times, all on rosters explicitly designed to take children in the regional areas to and from schools.
+This name was given to various trains around the state at different times, all on rosters explicitly designed to take children in regional areas to and from schools.
 Some operated with railmotors, others with older passenger carriages such as the PL series.

-Between Kyabram and Echuca, the run was operated by a 153 hp Walker railmotor hauling three trailer cars, only possible because the line was practically flat.
-It left Kyabram at 7:37am each school day and made about 30 stops at both stations and level crossings enroute to pick up around 200 students, many of whom left their bicycles unguarded at the pickup point for the day.
+Between Kyabram and Echuca, the run was operated by a 153 hp Walker railmotor hauling three trailer cars, which was only possible because the line was practically flat.
+It left Kyabram at 7:37 am each school day and made about 30 stops at both stations and level crossings en route to pick up around 200 students, many of whom left their bicycles unguarded at the pickup point for the day.
 Students were segregated by gender, and second preference was given to allocating separate carriages for each school.
 The complete consist had to be sent to Bendigo Workshops for repairs every school holiday period.

 Southern Aurora

-The Southern Aurora ran overnight between Melbourne and Sydney between 1962 and 1986.
+The Southern Aurora ran overnight between Melbourne and Sydney from 1962 and 1986.
 It was jointly operated by the Victorian Railways and the New South Wales Government Railways.

 Spirit of Progress

-The Spirit of Progress ran between Melbourne and Albury from 1937 to 1962, connecting with a standard gauge service to Sydney.
-After the standard gauge line was extended to Melbourne the train ran the whole length from Melbourne to Sydney, acting as a sweeper service to the new premier Southern Aurora service.
+The Spirit of Progress ran between Melbourne and Albury from 1937 to 1962, connecting with a standard-gauge service to Sydney.
+After the standard-gauge line was extended to Melbourne, the train ran the whole length from Melbourne to Sydney, acting as a sweeper service to the new premier Southern Aurora service.